We use cookies for statistical purposes.

 • in result, even foreign citizens can end their marriage in Romania if they were married here or they had their last common residence on this territory.

-Once they pass these conditions, they can address to the Town Hall or to the public notary in case of mutual consent, or if there are misunderstandings between the spouses they can solve it on the law court.
 If the spouses were married in Romania but they do not live here anymore, there is an exception to the rule and according to it the divorce can be obtained if they hire a lawyer to represent them in front of the courts.

 In this case, the power of attorney is required, which is a document that provides a lawyer with the right of defending his or her clients.
-Should you require more information on the divorce procedure in Romania or are looking for an attorney for representation throughout this procedure in Romania please address to our law firm.
+Should you require more information on the divorce procedure in Romania or are looking for an attorney for representation throughout this procedure in Romania please address our law firm.

 Evidence used during a divorce in Romania

-In any type of legal case that must be concluded in a local court or in a public notary, the parties are required to provide evidence that can prove the need of a certain legal action.
+In any type of legal case that must be concluded in a local court or in a public notary, the parties are required to provide evidence that can prove the need for a certain legal action.
 When dealing with a divorce, the law allows a wide category of documents and other types of materials to be used as evidence.

 Our Romanian law firm can assist you in preparing the file containing the evidence if you want to start the divorce proceedings.
 Also, you must know that the law requires to have a person who will act as a witness in front of the judge, for cases that will be settled in the court.
-When there is a divorce that will deal with the custody of the children, the law stipulates that children with an age above 10 years old can participate in court hearings and they can testify in front of the judge.

 Are there any maintenance obligations in Romania?